onap/policy-parent/docs/apex/APEX-Introduction.rst

             information that is provided by other systems.
 APEX keeps context coordinated across all the the instances running a particular policy.
-If a policy running in an APEX engine changes the value of a piece of context, that value is is available to all other APEX engines that use that piece of context.
+If a policy running in an APEX engine changes the value of a piece of context, that value is available to all other APEX engines that use that piece of context.
 APEX takes care of distribution, locking, writing of context to persistent storage, and monitoring of context.